KSIV-FM: Programs and schedules

-Airtime and equipment problems
+Equipment problems

 KSLH operated with its original equipment for almost all of its ownership by the St. Louis city school board.
 In 1978, the board applied for $75,000 in federal funds, which, combined with the school board's own money, would have enabled a power increase from 12,100 to 100,000 watts and the replacement of the 1950s equipment.
 The school system tried again in 1986, seeking $285,000 for similar modifications.

 Another problem that developed for KSLH in the 1980s was its limited hours of operation.
 As the Federal Communications Commission pushed stations to begin broadcasting at least 12 hours per day, school board officials looked for solutions.
-In one 1981 proposal approved by the school board, KWMU-FM, the public radio station at the University of Missouri-St. Louis, was to supply National Public Radio programs to the station for a fee one-third that of other proposals, particularly news and current affairs programming.
-At the time, KWMU eschewed most NPR talk shows to air classical music, and WSIE in Edwardsville, Illinois, lacked full-market coverage of St. Louis, meaning that listeners could not pick up such NPR programs as All Things Considered; at the time, St. Louis was the largest market in the country where the show was not aired.
-Even though the KWMU plan never came to fruition, the station did begin carrying programming outside of the school day, including the school board's meetings every other Tuesday night and coverage of the high schools' Public High League football and basketball.
-It also contracted Michael C. Ermatinger to provide programming in the evenings; in 1987, Ermatinger was convicted on sexual assault charges.
+In one 1981 proposal approved by the school board, KWMU-FM, the public radio station at the University of Missouri-St. Louis, was to supply National Public Radio (NPR) news and current affairs programming for a reduced fee.
+At the time, KWMU-FM had a classical music format and didn't run many NPR shows.
+Another public radio station in the St. Louis market, WSIE in Edwardsville, Illinois, lacked full-signal coverage of the metropolitan area, meaning that listeners could not pick up such NPR programs as All Things Considered.
+At the time, St. Louis was the largest market in the country where the show was not aired on a full-market signal.

-Reorganization, Webster University operation, and LCMS sale attempt
+Even though the KWMU plan never came to fruition, KSLH did begin carrying programming outside of the school day, including the school board's meetings every other Tuesday night and coverage of the Public High League football and basketball games.
+It also contracted Michael C. Ermatinger to provide programming in the evenings.
+This ended in 1987, when Ermatinger was convicted on sexual assault charges.

+Funding shortages

-Trouble in the St. Louis school system, however, would make an impact on KSLH.
-In October 1988, a federal judge ordered the school board to draft a plan to reorganize its administration and improve efficiencies, while the Missouri attorney general's office made its own proposal six months later.
-By May 1989, the school board had announced 25-percent cuts to its administrative staff, with KSLH and its five staff slated for total elimination.
+Trouble in the St. Louis school system had an impact on KSLH.
+In October 1988, a federal judge ordered the school board to draft a plan to reorganize its administration and improve efficiencies, while the Missouri Attorney General's office made its own proposal six months later.
+By May 1989, the school board had announced 25-percent cuts to its administrative staff, with KSLH and its five staffers slated for total elimination.

 Proposals to fill the KSLH void were quick to come in.
-One was from Urban Communications, Inc., which would have reinvented KSLH as a minority-oriented radio station and carried out the power increase to 100 kW.
+One was from Urban Communications, Inc., which would have reinvented KSLH as a minority-oriented radio station, pledging to carry out the power increase to 100,000 watts.
 However, the school board voted unanimously a month after announcing cuts to restore funding for KSLH.

-Ultimately, in 1991, the school board cut back its spending on KSLH from $250,000 to $100,000 annually and entered into an agreement with Webster University, under which Webster supplied some programming for air on KSLH.
-Webster maintained studios on the campus and fed jazz programming back to the KSLH transmitter by telephone line.
-Under Webster interim operation, KSLH operated during the day on weekdays and continuously on Friday, Saturday and Sunday nights.
+Ultimately, in 1991, the school board cut back its spending on KSLH from $250,000 to $100,000 annually and entered into an agreement with Webster University.
+The plan was to have Webster supply some programming for air on KSLH.
+Webster maintained studios on its own campus and fed jazz programming back to the KSLH transmitter by telephone line.
+Under Webster's interim operation, KSLH operated during the day on weekdays and continuously on Friday, Saturday and Sunday nights.